LucaCagnini/HMM-Kunitz/README.md

 ### 4. *Model testing*

-to test our model we use a 2-k fold cross validation, creating two positive and negative set.
+to test the model a 2-k fold cross validation was used, creating two positive and negative set.
-The positive set was created removing from a file containing all kunitz proteins ids (downloaded from Uniprot) of the proteins we use to create our model, eliminating any possible bias.
+The positive set was created removing from a file containing all kunitz proteins ids (downloaded from Uniprot) of the proteins we use to create the model, eliminating any possible bias.
 From uniprot three files were downloaded: human_kunitz.fasta human_not_kunitz.fasta